 The Oddy test shows if chemical reactions occur.

 RESEARCH PROJECT “SUSTAINABLE FRAMING OF LARGE-SCALE PRINTS”

-In a research project on “sustainable framing of large-scale prints” recom ART cooperates with the Stuttgart Academy of Art and Design, course Conservation of Works of Art on Paper, Archives and Library Materials.
+In a research project on “sustainable framing of large-scale prints” recom ART cooperates with the State Academy of Fine Art Stuttgart, course Conservation of Works of Art on Paper, Archives and Library Materials.
 The aim is the development of a basically different alternative to the already on the market existing composite constructions.